The List of Boston Albums in Order of Release Date

 How many albums does Boston have?

-The discography of an American rock band Boston has released six studio albums, one compilation album, sixteen singles and four music videos.
+The discography of an American rock band Boston has released Six (6) studio albums, one compilation album, sixteen singles and four music videos.

-All Boston Albums in Order: Check Out The List of Boston Albums in Order of Release Here!
+The List of Boston Albums in Order of Release Date

 Here is the list of Boston Album in Order of Release Date